devangerine/TypesOfFunctionsERC20/README.md

 # TypesOfFunctionsERC20

 This is a Solidity program that simulates a creditor loaning of wei to a debtor.
-The purpose of this program is showcase my current understanding of Solidity as a programming language (the usage of modifiers as well as error handling functions namely: require, assert, and revert) as well as serve as a referrence to those who are studying Solidity like me.
+The purpose of this program is showcase my current understanding of Solidity as a programming language (the creation of an ERC20 token and the use of its functions) as well as serve as a referrence to those who are studying Solidity like me.

 ## Description

 This program is a contract written in Solidity, an object-oriented programming language typically used for developing smart contracts on various blockchain platforms such as ethereum.
-This contract has you act as a creditor giving a loans to debtors.
-The debtor pays for a transaction fee in this transaction.
+This contract simulates some possible transactions within an ERC20 token upon creation.

-This contract has a modifier called onlyCreditor which only allows the creditor to access the contract's functions.
-This modifier to applied to all of the functions within this contract.
+This contract has a modifier called onlyOwner which only allows the owner to access the mint function.
+The rest of the functions are accessible by any user.
 The contract has the following functions:
-* sendLoan - sends a _loanAmount of type unsigned integer to a debtor associated with the user-inputted debtorId of type unsigned integer and sets that debtor's debtorOnCooldown status to true preventing that debtor from taking any more loans.
+* approve - takes an address of the of a spender as an argument as well as an amount of type uint which will serve as an allowance of the spender which will be deducted from the owner's(function caller's) balance.
 * getCreditorBalance - returns the creditor's current balance.
 * getDebtorBalance - returns the balance of the debtor associated the user-inputted _debtorId of type unsigned integer.
 * debtorCooldownStatus - returns the cooldown of the debtor associated the user-inputted _debtorId of type unsigned integer.